tagattie/FreeBSD-Electron/README.md

 ```

 ## Build
-If you would like to build artifacts for yourself, be sure you have the port tree on your machine.
+If you would like to build artifacts for yourself, be sure you have the ports tree on your machine.
 If not, run the following commands:

 ``` shell
 portsnap fetch